 (d)(1)(i) Type of Financial Statement Opinion Unqualified (d)(1)(ii) Were there any material control weakness conditions reported at the financial statement level (GAGAS)?
 Yes (d)(1)(ii) Were there any other significant deficiencies in internal control reported at the financial statement level (GAGAS)?
 No (d)(1)(iii) Was there any reported material noncompliance at the financial statement level (GAGAS)?
 No (d)(1)(iv) Were there any material internal control weaknesses reported for major federal programs?
 No (d)(1)(iv) Were there any other significant deficiencies in internal control reported for major federal programs?
 No (d)(1)(v) Type of Major Programs' Compliance Opinion Unqualified (d)(1)(vi) Are there any reportable findings under § .510?
-No (d)(1)(vii) Major Programs (list): Disaster Grants - Public Assistance CFDA # 97.036 (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 300,000 Type B: all others (d)(1)(ix) Low Risk Auditee?
+No (d)(1)(vii) Major Programs (list): Hazard Mitigation Grant CFDA # 97.039 Assistance to Firefighters Grant CFDA # 97.044 (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 300,000 Type B: all others (d)(1)(ix) Low Risk Auditee?
 No